Draw districts by population size

 - Click OK.

 You've created a redistricting plan for Maryland.
-You balanced the districts so you could ensure equal representation among the seven congressional districts.
+You balanced the districts to ensure equal population representation among the seven congressional districts.
 To learn more Create and edit plans.

 Previously, you created a plan that balanced seven congressional districts based on Maryland's estimated 6 million residents.
 Next, you'll download a file named 111th Maryland Congressional District that reflects the state's current congressional boundaries.
-You'll save the plan under a new name and configure a new District 3 to ensure that it contains a black population between 40 percent and 50 percent.
+You'll save the plan under a new name and practice adjusting the boundaries for two districts.

-You'll download a PLAN file, a format your computer may not recognize.
-However, the file will be recognized by Esri Redistricting.
+You'll download a PLAN file, a file format used and recognized by Esri Redistricting.

-- If necessary, sign in to Esri Redistricting and, on the File tab, and in the Plans group, click Open.
+- If necessary, sign in to Esri Redistricting and on the File tab, in the Plans group, click Open.

 - In the Open Plan window, click Open Local Plan and browse to where you saved the PLAN file locally on your computer.

 - Open the 111th-maryland-congressional-district folder, click the 111th-maryland-congressional-districts.plan file, and click Open.